paultyng/streamdeck-slack/README.md

 ## Installation

+Create a Slack app using the included [manifest](./slack-app/manifest.yml).
+You can also use the included [icon](./slack-app/icon.png).
+Once it is created, copy your user token for use is the action button properties.

+## Developing / Running from Source

-There is currently an installation script for Windows (**install.ps1**), eventually I hope to add packaging automation and release this in the marketplace.
+There is currently an installation script for Windows (**install.ps1**).

-To use actions in this plugin, you need to create a Slack app with a user token with the following scopes:

-- `users.profile:read`
-- `users.profile:write` - for writing custom status
-- `users:read`
-- `users:write` - for updating presence information